jasonmerino/portfolio-web/content/articles/how-to-make-an-app-with-react-native-4-the-search-results-page.md

 ---
 type: "article"
-path: "/articles/how-to-make-an-app-with-react-native-4-the-search-results-page"
+path: "/how-to-make-an-app-with-react-native-4-the-search-results-page"
 title: "How to Make an App With React Native IV: The Search Results Page"
+metaTitle: ""
-description: "In part four of the how to make an app with React Native series, we cover adding an explore component and navigating to a new search results screen."
+metaDescription: "In part four of the how to make an app with React Native series, we cover adding an explore component and navigating to a new search results screen."
 date: "2020-05-14"
 draft: false
 twitterImage: "/social-images/twitter-how-to-make-an-app-with-react-native-part-4.png"